 Showing a person we appreciate them in the public eye may have other promising implications for their life that extend beyond work.
 A 2015 survey reveals that more young adults meet their significant others through mutual friends than by any other means, including dating apps.
 (I can attest to this!)
 Apparently, there is real merit in hyping your friends up.

-Public praise can be informal and occur virtually anywhere, so don’t hesitate to construct the social media post, write the email, or make the introduction.
+Public praise can be informal and occur virtually anywhere, so don’t hesitate to construct a social media post, write an email, or make an introduction.

 There are countless ways to show someone you appreciate them.
 Taking a moment of your time to share a word of gratitude can have a lasting impact on a person and your relationship with them.
 It’s never too late to begin showing others appreciation, so consider which of the above suggestions you can implement today.